Skip to main content

 • Daniel Joseph Jaffe (died 1871) - prominent linen merchant who built the first synagogue in Belfast

-• Sir Edward Harland (1830 - 1895) - MP for north Belfast between 1886 and 1895 and co-founder of the shipbuilding company
+• Sir Edward Harland (1830-1895) - MP for north Belfast between 1886 and 1895 and co-founder of the shipbuilding company

-• Viscount Pirrie (1847 - 1924) - apprenticed to Harland and Wolff shipbuilders and associated with the building of the Titanic
+• Viscount Pirrie (1847-1924) - apprenticed to Harland and Wolff shipbuilders and associated with the building of the Titanic

-• Sir Robert Baird (1855 - 1934) - owner of the Belfast Telegraph newspaper for 48 years.
+• Sir Robert Baird (1855-1934) - owner of the Belfast Telegraph newspaper for 48 years.

-Other well known citizens buried in the cemetery include Sir Robert Anderson (co-owner of the Anderson and McAuley department store), WH Lynn (architect of many of Belfast's most prominent buildings) and famous tobacco merchant Thomas Gallaher.
+Other well known citizens buried in the cemetery include Sir Robert Anderson (co-owner of the Anderson and McAuley department store), WH Lynn (architect of many of Belfast's most prominent buildings) and tobacco merchant Thomas Gallaher.

 Read aloud icon Read aloud